dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 .. math:: G_\beta(A,B) = max\{1-\frac{y}{\beta}, 0\}

 where :math:`\beta > 0` is a user-chosen parameter with a default value of :math:`n^2 / 2.0` with :math:`n` equal to the number of points in the domain.
+The square-root of :math:`G` will give units of grid points, where :math:`y^{1/3}` gives units of grid points squared.

+The range for :math:`G_\beta` is 0 to 1, with a score of 1 indicating a perfect forecast.

 Calculating Percentiles
 _______________________